These Agave and Honey Oatmeal M&M Cookies are a good, healthier cookie choice.

 - Mix egg, agave, honey, oil and vanilla together in a bowl.
 Whisk together very well.

 - Combine flour, flax seed, baking powder, baking soda, salt and cinnamon in a bowl.
 Whisk very well, then stir into agave mixture until blended.
-Stir in oats and desired amount of M&M's (or raisins).
+Stir in oats and M&M's (or raisins).
 Let batter sit for about 5 minutes.

 - Scoop tablespoonfuls of dough onto a parchment lined baking sheet.
 You should be able to fit 8 cookies on one sheet.